TamimAkhtar/TamimAkhtar.github.io/_posts/2025-06-19-Y Combinator.md

         (* x (fun fun (- x 1))))))
 ```

-So here, we have 3 lambda funstions.
+So here, we have 3 lambda functions.
 Understand that the first lambda takes a function f as an argument which is the innermost
 lambda function. lets call that function z.
 Note that the outer lambda itself returns a lambda function.
 So I have basically (lambda (n)(z z n)).
 lets call this with an argument 3